Undecidability of Equality in the Free Locally Cartesian Closed Category (Extended version)

 \subsubsection{The syntactic cwf $\T$}

-We can now define a term model as the syntactic cwf obtained by the well-formed contexts, etc, modulo judgmental equality.
+We can now define a term model as the syntactic cwf obtained by the well-formed contexts, substitutions, types, and terms, modulo judgmental equality.
 We use brackets for equivalence classes in this definition.
-(Note that brackets are also used for substitution in types and terms, but this should not cause confusion since we will soon drop the equivalence class brackets.)
+(Note that brackets are also used for substitution in types and terms.
+However, this should not cause confusion since we will soon drop the equivalence class brackets.)